Qualified and Effective License Defense Before the Contractors

 The CSLB has the authority to resolve a complaint investigation by closing the complaint with no findings against the contractor, by issuing a citation and fine, or by filing an Accusation to revoke the contractor’s license.
 The citations and Accusations become a part of the contractor’s CSLB public file and are published on the Board’s website and available for review by the public, future customers, and competitors.
 The citation and/or Accusation contain all of the unproven allegations against the contractor.
 These public documents can have a devastating effect on a contractor’s business.
-At Gould, Hahn, & Reinhardt, we understand the profound importance of a contractor’s reputation and the severely negative effects a wrongfully issued citation or Accusation may have on your business.
+At Gould, Hahn, & Reinhardt, our contractor license attorney team understands the profound importance of a contractor’s reputation and the severely negative effects a wrongfully issued citation or Accusation may have on your business.

 The sequence of events that arise from the filing of a complaint with the CSLB is illustrated in detail in our chart of the Enforcement Process.
 This chart can be very useful for understanding the procedures by which a complaint moves through the disciplinary process – from investigation, to a citation or Accusation, to settlement, or an administrative hearing.